AlecThomson/RACS-tools/README.md

 NOTE: These builds are still experimental, and have not been widely tested.
 In particular, parallelisation may not work as expected.

 ### Pip
 You can also pip install this package into an existing Python environment.
-You will need both `numpy` and a fortran compiler before running `pip install`.

 ```bash
 conda install numpy